 ¡Hola!

 I am Losner Briones.
 This is my website.
 I am a predoctoral researcher in philosophy of social sciences at the Department of Logic, History and Philosophy of Science of UNED, in Madrid.
-Here, I pursue my PhD studies as an FPI [Formación de Personal Investigador] fellow at the research project Evidence and Mechanisms in the Social Sciences (EviSoc).
-I am also a member of METIS research group in analytical philosophy, based at UNED.
+Here, I pursue my PhD studies as an FPI [Formación de Personal Investigador] fellow at the research project Evidence and Mechanisms in the Social Sciences (EVISOC), funded by the Spanish Ministry of Science, Innovation and Universities.
+I am also involved in the project New Approaches to Evidence: Theoretical and Practical Developments (NATE), likewise funded by the Ministry.
+In addition, I am a member of METIS research group in analytical philosophy, based at UNED.

-My primary research focuses on the predictive extrapolation of evidence regarding the effectiveness of policy programs implemented through experimental practices.
-More broadly, I address epistemological and methodological issues pertaining to evidence and causal extrapolation in the social sciences.
+My primary research focuses on the predictive extrapolation of causal effects from experimental and quasi-experimental evaluations of policy interventions to real-world settings (effectiveness).
+More broadly, I address epistemological and methodological issues concerning evidence and causal extrapolation in the social sciences.

-Currently, I am investigating how the evidence-based policy (EBP) framework structurally excludes the investigation and evaluation of both distributive and redistributive policies, including paradigmatic cases such as basic income.
+Currently, I am investigating how the evidence-based policy framework structurally excludes the investigation and evaluation of redistributive policies, including paradigmatic cases such as basic income.
 In parallel, I am exploring pluralistic alternatives to these limitations through mixed-methods research and the application of Evidential Pluralism to the social sciences.

 If you want to get in touch with me, you can send me an email to losner [dot] briones [at] fsof [dot] uned [dot] es